There are some errors that apply only to subqueries. This section describes them.

 Incorrect number of rows from subquery:

 ERROR 1242 (ER_SUBSELECT_NO_1_ROW) SQLSTATE = 21000 Message = "Subquery returns more than 1 row"

 This error occurs for statements where the subquery must return at most one row but returns multiple rows.
 Consider the following example:

 SELECT * FROM t1 WHERE column1 = (SELECT column1 FROM t2);

-SELECT column1 FROM t2returns just one row, the previous query will work.
-If the subquery returns more than one row, error 1242 will occur.
+SELECT column1 FROM t2returns just one row, the previous query works.
+If the subquery returns more than one row, error 1242 occurs.
 In that case, the query should be rewritten as:

 SELECT * FROM t1 WHERE column1 = ANY (SELECT column1 FROM t2);